Which of the following best describes the structural difference b... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the structural difference between ATP and dATP?
+Which of the following best describes the structural difference between amylose and glycogen?

 A